neutrl/nicebot-discord-bot/README.md

 - `!weather` command to check weather by zip code
 - `!setlocation` command to save your location for quick weather lookups
 - `!search` command for DuckDuckGo searches
+- `!quote` command to search and display quotes from a database
 - User location persistence across bot restarts
 - Ignores its own messages to prevent infinite loops
 - Simple and lightweight